 - (a) deflection

 - (b) diameter, wall thickness, and grade of pipe

 - (c) pipeline pressure

 - (d) type of girth welds

 - (e) test and operating history

 - (f) presence of defects

 - (g) existing curvature

 - (h) bends

 - (i) valves and fittings

 - (j) terrain and soil conditions

 - (k) personnel safety considerations

 - (1) additional stresses caused by repositioning of the pipeline

-851.12 Pressure Testing for Integrity Assessment of In-Service Pipelines pressures will demonstrate that the integrity of the pipeline has not been reduced if new test pressures are equal to or greater than previous test pressures.
+851.12 Pressure Testing for Integrity Assessment of In-Service Pipelines

+The integrity of an in-service pipeline may be determined by pressure testing for strength and leaks.
+Comparison of new test pressures with previous test pressures will show that the integrity of the pipeline has not been reduced if new test pressures are equal to or greater than previous test pressures.
 If there was no previous strength test with which to compare the current test, a minimum specified margin of safety can be established.
 A strength test, however, will not indicate ongoing deterioration of the pipeline that has not progressed to the point where defects fail during the strength test.
 Refer to Nonmandatory Appendix N for hydrostatic testing guidelines.